(L-R) Esky, Sarah, Rain, Pieter and Linda, are Turqle Trading.

 Pieter Swart and Rain Morgan are serious about food - love cooking!
 Pieter takes care of the logistics and finance - Rain does the words, pictures and strategic stuff.
 Both are heavily committed to key functions in WFTO.

-Linda Buckle deals with QC - the systems and processes, food safety and social audits (Turqle's Internal Monitoring) as well as the routine lab tests that allow us to ship with confidence.
+Linda Buckle (far right) deals with QC - the systems and processes, food safety and social audits (Turqle's Internal Monitoring) as well as the routine lab tests that allow us to ship with confidence.

-Esky Chunga packs the samples and gift packs and local orders and labels product and sorts raws and helps out wherever there's a pinch.
+Esky Chunga (far left) packs the samples and gift packs and local orders and labels product and sorts raws and helps out wherever there's a pinch.

 Turqle develops the products with our customers and manufacturers and it has to be really good food first - in every aspect as good as (and better!) than its competitors in Europe.
 We also maintain the Fair Trade conversation.